A gift left in your Will is an expression of your vision for the future. It represents who you are and what you care passionately about.

 “The great University should find its heroes in the present; its hope in the future; it should look ever forward; for the past should be but a preparation for the greater days to be.”John Curtin, ‘The Views of Labour,’ West Australian.
 16 April 1932.

-The Look Ever Forward Society was established in 2021 to recognise the generosity and vision of the growing number of alumni and friends who have pledged to support Curtin University through a gift in their Will.
+The Look Ever Forward Society was established in 2021 to recognise the generosity and vision of the growing number of staff, alumni and friends who have pledged to support Curtin University through a gift in their Will.